IronBlood/AoC-rs/README.md

 # AoC-rs

-This project contains Java translations of my [Advent of Code solutions in JavaScript](https://github.com/IronBlood/AoC-js/), with the goal of exploring Rust features.
+This repo is a Rust version of my 2017 Advent of Code solutions, ported from my own [JavaScript answers](https://github.com/IronBlood/AoC-js/).
+Other years’ solutions are pulled in (and tweaked to work with my `src/main.rs`) from various folks - each one credits the original author in a comment.

 ## Prerequisites